Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-The first line of the definition is equivalent to the differential equation which is integrable, and the second to the initial condition $g(0)=e_G.$ This shows that horizontal lifts are well-defined, as in the case of manifolds.
-Moreover, the map $H(.)$ defines trivially a diffeological connection.
+The first line of this equation is equivalent to the differential equation which is integrable, and the second line is equivalent to the initial condition $g(0)=e_G.$ This shows that horizontal lifts are well-defined, as in the standard case of finite-dimensional manifolds.
+Moreover, the map $H_\theta(.)$ defines trivially a diffeological connection.
 This enables us to consider the holonomy group of the connection.
-Notice that a straightforward adaptation of the arguments of \cite{Ma} shows that the holonomy group is invariant (up to conjugation) under the choice of the base point $p.$ Now, we assume that $dim(M)\geq 2.$ We fix a connection $\theta$ on $P.$
+Notice that a straightforward adaptation of the arguments of \cite{Ma} shows that the holonomy group does not depend (up to conjugation and up to the choice of connected component of $M$) on the choice of the base point $p.$ Now we assume that $dim(M)\geq 2$ and we fix a connection $\theta$ on $P.$